3lson/FPGA_Runner/README.md

 & 'C:\intelFPGA_lite\18.1\nios2eds\Nios II Command Shell.bat'
 ```

-3) Navigate to where the .elf file in generated
+3) Navigate to the compiled `.elf` and upload it to the board.

 4) Navigate back to the python file `sendtomac.py`

 5) Open the unity project

-6) Hit Run
+6) Press Play in Unity

 7) On the Windows Powershell type
 ```bash
 py sendtomac.py
 ```

-8) Tap to start and Enjoy the Game!
+8) Tap to start the game and tilt to play!

+### Demo Video

 https://github.com/user-attachments/assets/85d03e5f-3dc3-4fda-8345-2ea04e77485c

-Video 1: Prototype Demo 1 for the game running with FPGA controller
+Prototype running with real-time FPGA input

 ## Skills Gained from This Project

 ### FPGA and Embedded Systems
-- **Intel Quartus Prime** – Designed system using Platform Designer (Qsys) with a NIOS II soft processor.
+- Designed custom systems in Platform Designer (Qsys)
-- **Verilog HDL** – Integrated the accelerometer SPI interface at the top level.
+- Integrated SPI accelerometer using Verilog
-- **Eclipse IDE (Nios II Software Build Tools)** – Programmed the soft processor in C to retrieve accelerometer data.
-- **Socket Programming (Python & C)** – Implemented TCP communication between FPGA and Unity.
+- Programmed NIOS II soft-core with Eclipse SBT
+- Built TCP clients for real-time data streaming

 ### Game Development
-- **TCP Server** – Developed a real-time TCP listener in C# to receive FPGA data.
+- Developed custom TCP listener in Unity
+- Built smooth lane-switching, jump, and slide mechanics
-- **Character Controller** – Implemented lane movement, jumping, and sliding.
+- Implemented collision detection and UI elements
-- **Physics-Based Gameplay** – Smooth player movement and collision detection.
+- Focused on player experience, physics, and animations
-- **Game UI & Backend** – Built an interactive Unity interface.

 ### Networking and Cloud
-- **Low-Latency Networking**: Real-time data streaming from FPGA to Unity
+- Used socket programming for fast communication
-- **Cloud-Based Data Storage**: AWS DynamoDB for player stats & high scores (Potential expansion)
+- (Planned) Integration with AWS DynamoDB for storing player data
+- Designed for future multiplyaer and cloud analytics

-## Improvements
+## Future Improvements
 - High Score System – Save and display top scores.
 -  Multiplayer Mode – Compete with other FPGA-controlled players.
 - Customizable Skins – Unlock different car/character designs.